kennytilton/MatrixJS/README.md

   h1("todos"),
   input({ class: "new-todo", placeholder: "What needs to be?", autofocus: true})])
 ````
-We plan to lose that anonymous function wrapper in the next release, by the way.

 And now in the ClojureScript version:
 ````clojure
 (header {:class "header"}
    (h1 {} "todos")
    (input {:class "new-todo" placeholder "What needs to be done?" :autofocus true})))
 ````
 Of course, those only *look like* mark-up.
 They are in fact neatly nested function calls, each producing a *proxy* DOM element.
-In other words, we are looking at conventionsl JS/CLJS code which we can elaborate as needed to generate our proxy DOM.
-Next.
+In other words, we are looking at conventionsl JS/CLJS code.
+Are you thinking what I am thinking?

 #### Expressiveness
-Here is some more original TodoMVC HTML, a row of radio buttons specifying which kind of todo items to show (elsewhwere):
+We can write wwhatever JS/CLJS code we like to generate our proxy DOM.
+Here for example is some more original TodoMVC HTML, a row of radio buttons specifying which kind of todo items the user would like to see:
 ````html
 <ul class="filters">
     <li>